netdata/learn/README.md

 ```

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without
 having to restart the server.
+If you want to suppress warnings you can run `yarn -s start`.

 If you get an error saying command not found when **docusaurus** is trying to start you need to install docusaurus (reference to [docusaurus on npm](https://www.npmjs.com/package/docusaurus)).